Getting a Crew

 3. Ecological damage that the project will mitigate.

 Afterwards, if we feel the project is a good fit our mission, a quote will be provided for our services to see it through to completion.
-Questions regarding potential projects can be directed to Chris Ingui at email@example.com.
+Questions regarding potential projects can be sent to firstname.lastname@example.org .

 Since all our trail builders are volunteers, our availability may be limited to weekends and our schedule tends to fill up rather quickly.
 As a result, we ask for as much lead time as possible.
 While we cannot guarantee that all requests will be able to get scheduled, we promise to work with you to the best of our ability to make your project a reality.
 If we are unable to schedule a trip that meets your time needs, we will do our best to connect you with other organizations and professional trail building companies